techgnosis/tanzu-gitops/README.md

 ### Pre-reqs
 * A vanilla Kubernetes cluster
-* A default `StorageClass` resource installed in the cluster
 * `helm` to install the Helm operator
 * `kapp` to install everything else
 * `bash` to run all the install scripts